yard

 The magic of loam is the structure.
 Tiny crumbs, called aggregates, create pore spaces for air and water to move.
 Roots of plants like garden roses weave through those pores instead of fighting brick-hard lumps or collapsing dust.

 Most of us do not start with perfect loam.
 We start with sticky clay, beachy sand, or something compacted from construction.
-You can still grow great plants by nudging that native soil closer to loam with organic matter.
+Good loam drains, holds moisture, and stays airy at the same time.
+You can still grow great plants by nudging native soil closer to that balance with organic matter.

 ecoWhy Loam Matters For Roots And Yields